telerik/ajax-docs/controls/clientexportmanager/troubleshooting/ie9-and-safari-compatibility.md

 ## IE9 and Safari Compatibility

-The **RadClientExportManager** relies on the File API in order to work.IE9 and Safari browser does not support File API so in order to export the browser needs to make a request to the server and receive back the data.
+The **RadClientExportManager** relies on the File API in order to work.
+IE9, Safari, and iOS do not support File API so in order to export the browser needs to make a request to the server and receive back the data.
 For this functionality is used the **RadClientExportManager ProxyURL**.
-The example below shows how to configure RadClientExportManager, to be able to use it with IE9 and Safari.
+The example below shows how to configure RadClientExportManager, to be able to use it with IE9 and Safari or any browser running under iOS.

 **Example1:** The example shows how to configure the **RadClientExportManager** in order to use ProxyURL, process and returns the data stream to the client.